 Maxwell Health CEO, Veer Gidwaney wrote that as-a-service trends were poised to change the world.
 Even in 2014, as-a-service models were sweeping industries from software to healthcare.
 Giants such as Amazon and Netflix are now fully cemented in the entertainment space based on their aaS models; from business to personal life, such trends are creating evolution in the way people work and live.
 Companies can capitalize on aaS models by implementing IT as a service, or ITaaS.

 As IT organizations are recognizing the increased efficiency, agility, and scalability of virtualized mission-critical applications, the next critical phase is to develop an IT-as-a-Service (ITaaS) program as a method of staying ahead of a constantly evolving IT and business environment.
-What is distinctive about the ITaaS model is that it allows an organization’s IT department to function as a separate business entity, operating as a value-based service team that delivers precisely the resources needed, when needed.
-This model is geared towards the unique demands and requirements of internal and external customers.
+What is distinctive about the ITaaS model is that it allows an organization’s IT department to function as a separate business entity, operating as a value-based service team that delivers precisely the resources needed, when needed. [click to tweet] This model is geared towards the unique demands and requirements of internal and external customers.

 In the cloud era, IT has been defined by the ability to deliver key components as a service, including software, platform and infrastructure.
 It’s no surprise that the latest development in this trend has been IT as a service (ITaaS), a new delivery model that allows organizations to quickly and easily add capabilities from across the IT landscape as needed, using virtualization technology, service catalogs, and predefined delivery models.